 Heroku Connect provides both data replication and data proxies for Salesforce.
 Data replication synchronizes data between Salesforce and a Heroku Postgres database.
 Depending on how it's configured, the synchronization is either one way or bidirectional.
-To get hands on with Heroku Connect, check out the Quick Start: Heroku Connect Trailhead project.
 Heroku Connect also provides a data proxy to Salesforce through the OData protocol using Heroku External Objects.
 Heroku External Objects provides an OData wrapper for the Heroku Postgres database that Heroku Connect maintains a connection for.
 This feature allows other web services to retrieve data from within the specified Heroku Postgres database using RESTful endpoints generated by the wrapper.

 One of the biggest benefits of using Heroku Connect for data replication is that a subset of Salesforce data is quickly and easily accessible to an app on Heroku.
 As an app developer, you simply write standard SQL for queries as you normally would.
 Heroku Connect and Postgres provide a low-latency and high-throughput access to Salesforce data.

 You can use Salesforce Connect (formerly called Lightning Connect) as a data proxy to pull OData or other data sources into Salesforce on demand.
 No data is copied to the Salesforce database.
 You can run endpoints that expose OData 2.0 on Heroku or as provided by external systems.
 As mentioned previously, Heroku Connect can expose a Heroku Postgres database as OData for consumption by Salesforce Connect.
 Alternatively, Salesforce Connect custom adapters allow Salesforce to proxy any data source that Apex can talk to, including REST with XML or JSON and SOAP.